-- Students will understand about the basics of polymer and the differences between crystalline melting temperature and glass transition temperature, as well as the effect of kinetics on both. - Students will develop specific skills, competencies, and thought processes sufficient to support further study or work in this field of Polymer Chemistry. - Students will be able to evaluate the effect of factors such as polymer structure, molecular weight, branching and diluents on crystallinity. - Students will also able to about the mechanical properties and applications of polymers
+COs Course outcomes CO1 Able to gain knowledge on about the basics of polymer and the differences between crystalline melting temperature and glass transition temperature, as well as the effect of kinetics on both.
+CO2 Students will develop specific skills, competencies, and thought processes sufficient tosupport further study or work in this field of Polymer Chemistry.
+CO3 Students will be able to evaluate the effect of factors such as polymer structure,molecular weight, branching and diluents on crystallinity.
+CO4 Able to solve different environmental problems caused due to use of plastics CO5 Product/Publication/Patent